 Clay bricks typically weather and age aesthetically.
 Brick constructions, when designed and built well, using appropriate materials, stand the test of time.

-Generally external works such between ground level and DPC are subject to more severe exposure than the rest of the building.
+External works, particularly between ground level and DPC, face more severe exposure compared to the rest of the building.

 Enemies of Brick Durability